psychedelicious/lifelike/README.md

 ## Roadmap

-- Save the app's config and bookmarks between page loads
 - Better drawing
   - Limited undo
   - More brushes (e.g. glider brush)
 - Share grid states via link (depends on if I can compress the grid state to something reasonable)
 - Add pause and resume to video recording controls
 - Experiment with other algorithms, rendering techniques, and parallel processing via webworkers or something like GPU.js
+- Hexagonal grid
+- Non-totalistic rules

 ## Design Decisions

 This is my first venture outside the React tutorial world, and my second non-trivial javascript app.
 If you take the time to review the code, I would love to hear critical feedback.

-### Why React, Chakra UI and Canvas?
+### React, Chakra UI and Canvas

 I want to learn React and JSX makes sense to me.
+I tried Vue, but couldn't really wrap my head around it.
+I hope to eventually be employed as a front-end developer, and React is a good place to start for that.

 Chakra UI's components are aesthetically pleasing and accessible out of the box.
-Nice styling via styled-system.
+Really nice styling via styled-system, kinda like TailwindCSS utility classes.

 Canvas (without a library) because I wanted the best performance possible without coding everything in a WebGL shader - that's still black magic to me.